PgBiel/elembic/src/element.typ

   // enabled stateful mode with `#shoW: e.stateful.toggle(true)`.
   stateful: false,

+  // First known bib title.
+  // This is used by leaky mode to attempt to preserve the correct bibliography.title
+  // property.
+Evidently, it's not perfect, and leaky mode should be avoided.
+  first-bib-title: (),

   // Per-element data (set rules and other style chain info).
   elements: (:)
 )